Adalmiinas/SQL-Client/README.md

 <a name="intro"></a>
 ## 1. Introduction
-The purpose of this project was to write SQL scripts and build a console application in C# which interects with SQL database.
+The purpose of this project was to write SQL scripts and build a console application in C# which interacts with SQL database.

 <a name="tech"></a>
 ## 2. Technologies